(formerly iris pv)

 the next evolution in photovoltaics

-Colin Bailie is a native of Plano, TX and holds a B.S. in mechanical engineering from Texas A&M University and a M.S. and Ph.D. in materials science and Engineering from Stanford University.
-During his graduate and post-graduate work, Colin performed seminal research on perovskite tandem solar cells, including the first reports of mechanically-stacked perovskite on Silicon and CIGS tandems (Energy & Environmental Science, 2014) and monolithic perovskite on Silicon tandem (Applied Physics Letters, 2015), as well as breakthrough engineering solutions to enhance the thermal stability of perovskite solar cells (Advanced Materials, 2016), and thermal and humidity stability (Nature Energy, 2017), filing 4 patent applications in the process.
-Colin was recognized for his accomplishments by inclusion in the 2016 Forbes 30 under 30 in Energy list.
+Co-founder Colin Bailie holds a B.S. in mechanical engineering from Texas A&M University and a M.S. and Ph.D. in materials science and engineering from Stanford University.
+During his graduate and post-graduate work, Bailie performed seminal research on perovskite tandem solar cells, including the first reports of mechanically-stacked perovskite on Silicon and CIGS tandems (Energy & Environmental Science, 2014) and monolithic perovskite on Silicon tandem (Applied Physics Letters, 2015), as well as breakthrough engineering solutions to enhance the thermal stability of perovskite solar cells (Advanced Materials, 2016), and thermal and humidity stability (Nature Energy, 2017), filing 4 patent applications in the process.
+Bailie was recognized for his accomplishments by inclusion in the 2016 Forbes 30 under 30 in Energy list.

 Critical need: Improvements in the performance of solar panels are needed for solar power to become directly competitive with conventional sources of energy, especially as photovoltaic (PV) penetration grows.